zcash/zips/zip-XXXX.rst

 (ECC is encouraged to transition to a corporate structure that would avoid the latter taxes.)

-This obligation must be made irrevocable within ECC's corporate governance structure (i.e., its Operating Agreement), and backed by a contractual obligation to the Zcash Foundation.
+This obligation must be made irrevocable, e.g., within ECC's corporate governance structure (i.e., its Operating Agreement) or contractual obligations.

 Zfnd-GU slice (Zcash Foundation, for general use)